Hasil Adkins: Career

 Adkins began to transition from his rockabilly roots to country music by the 1970s, producing several self-released records.
 It was a tradition of his to mail a copy of each single he released to the sitting President of the United States.
 In 1970 Richard Nixon wrote back, saying "I am very pleased by your thoughtfulness in bringing these particular selections to my attention."

 The early 1980s saw a resurgence in Adkins' fan base when the American punk rock band The Cramps did a remake of Adkins' "She Said".
+The Cramps having picked up the song from the bootleg compilation Rockabilly Bash during a UK tour.
+In 1984 UK label Big Beat Records included Hasil's original on the psychobilly compilation Rockabilly Psychosis and the Garage Disease.
+Having made contact with Big Beat Records, Hasil proceeded to provide them with some of his home recorded tapes, which resulted in the album She Said being released in 1985.

-In 1985, he was approached by former Cramps drummer Miriam Linna and her husband Billy Miller about releasing some of Adkins' work.
-Resultantly they created the independent record label Norton Records and released the compilation album Out To Hunch in 1986, which became an underground success.
+Also in 1985, he was approached by former Cramps drummer Miriam Linna and her husband Billy Miller about releasing some of Adkins' work.
+They created the independent record label Norton Records and released the compilation album Out to Hunch in 1986, which became an underground success.
 Billy Miller soon was appointed as Adkins' manager, and together with Linna they headed to New York City for Adkins' first professional recording session, yielding 1987's The Wild Man.
 Upon release, the album was featured as The New York Times "Rock Album of the Week".

 By the 1990s Adkins had gained a cult following and began touring regularly, receiving offers from more record labels.
 In 1994 Miles Copeland III of I.R.S.
 Records purchased the rights to Adkins' recordings, and although an album was planned for release, it never materialized.
 Frustrated, Adkins soon gained back rights to some of his songs after a deal with Mississippi blues label Fat Possum, who recorded and released 1999's What The Hell Was I Thinking? and booked him a tour alongside T-Model Ford and Elmo Williams.